-In the pursuit of sustainable development, urban farming has emerged as a transformative solution, especially for buildings seeking to obtain Well and Fitwel certified labels.
+In the pursuit of sustainable development, urban farming has emerged as a transformative solution, especially for buildings seeking to obtain WELL and Fitwel certified labels.
 These certifications prioritize the health and well-being of occupants, aligning perfectly with the principles upheld by urban farming.
-By integrating urban farms into underutilized locations around big cities, innovative companies like MicroHabitat are revolutionizing the urban landscape and enabling buildings to reap a multitude of benefits.
-This blog post explores how urban farming projects contribute to obtaining Well and Fitwel certifications while fostering healthier and more sustainable urban environments.
+By integrating urban farms into underutilized locations around big cities, companies like ours are revolutionizing the urban landscape and enabling buildings to reap a multitude of benefits.
+This blog post explores how urban farming projects contribute to obtaining WELL and Fitwel certifications while fostering healthier and more sustainable urban environments.

 Improved Indoor Environmental Quality:

 One of the primary objectives of WELL and Fitwel certifications is to ensure superior indoor environmental quality.
 Urban farming plays a crucial role in achieving this goal by enhancing air quality through increased oxygen production and reducing pollutants.
 Plants act as natural air purifiers, removing harmful substances and improving overall air circulation.
 By incorporating urban farms within buildings, air quality is significantly enhanced, leading to healthier, more productive occupants.

 Biophilic design, an integral element of both WELL and Fitwel certifications, aims to foster a connection between occupants and the natural environment.
 Urban farming provides an innovative approach to incorporating nature within built environments, offering a tangible connection to green spaces and fostering a sense of well-being, which we provide to our clients.
 The presence of living plants and greenery within buildings has been proven to reduce stress levels, enhance productivity, and promote mental well-being.
 By integrating urban farms, buildings can effectively harness the benefits of biophilic design.

 Access to Fresh and Nutritious Food: